 Well, actually my crazy list is long and everyone knows I’ll do anything for my pups — cook for myself?
 Nope, but cook 8 pounds of dog food?
 Hand me my veg peeler.

 This is definitely just a snack and it’s not daily, weekly or even monthly.
 And it’s not raw.
-I’ve been reading that it’s a definitely no on feeding your dogs raw salmon because it can contain bacteria and parasites.
+After some research, I learned you definitely should never feed your dogs raw salmon because it can contain bacteria and parasites.

-Anyways, salmon is full of good omega-3s, as we all know, and we feed the pups salmon at least every other week.
+Anyways, salmon is full of good omega-3s, as we all know, and it’s actually Weston + Fira’s favorite protein!
 Throw in some veggies (carrots + cucumbers for this recipe or add zucchini + green beans etc), plain rice with no sugar or salt and wrap it all up in seaweed paper which is full of good dog-friendly vitamins + minerals.